 Following the decision, both men led private lives.
 Although they were no longer a couple, they remained friends.
 They are remembered through a fellowship program in Garner's name, established by Lambda Legal.
-The fellowship supports law students interested in LGBT issues

-Garner addressed the significance of the case by saying, "I'm not a hero.
+The fellowship supports law students interested in LGBT issues within the African-American community.
+In one of his few media interviews, Garner addressed the significance of the case by saying, "I'm not a hero.
 But I feel like we've done something good for a lot of people.
 I kind of feel proud of that."

 June 23, 2013, marked the 10th anniversary of the historic decision in Lawrence v.
 Texas.
 The case laid the groundwork for the Supreme Court decision in United States v.
-Windsor, which held that the Defense of Marriage
+Windsor, which held that the Defense of Marriage Act was unconstitutional.